ComfyUI + FLUX — image generation

 This is the workflow JSON pattern — load template, mutate the prompt + filename, POST to /prompt.

-3. Iterate on a prompt (laptop, browser)
+3. Iterate on a prompt (browser, sps-srv1)

 - Right-click any node → Properties to tweak.
 The fastest iterations: